ReachableCEO/StartupStarterPackage/src/ProductPlan/Words-of-Wisdom-Proposal.md

 ### How will this product be better than previous approaches?

 Describe how this product will actually be better than the current alternatives.
-This may be due to better functionality ("defining features" are covered below), or other aspects of the product that make it easier to buy, install, or use.
+This may be due to better functionality (./"defining features" are covered below.md), or other aspects of the product that make it easier to buy, install, or use.

 ### Where is there more information on this problem?